Top 50+ IBM [ AIX ] Interview Questions and Answers

 Ans:

-8. Explain the purpose of the chuser command in AIX.
+8. Explain the role of the System Management Interface Tool (SMIT) in AIX administration.

 Ans: